 Major funding sources supporting all functions include property taxes and tuition and fees.
 The District exercises primary and secondary tax levy authority for generation of funds for operating, capital equipment and improvements, and debt retirement purposes.
-In FY 2022-23, the District's State Appropriations, both operating and rural aid, decreased from the prior fiscal year.
-The other three categories of unrestricted revenues increased from the prior year resulting in small changes as a % of total unrestricted revenues.
+For the fiscal year ended June 30, 2024, Tuition & Fees, as a percentage of Total Unrestricted Revenue, increased while the other categories either decreased or remained the same.

-The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows at the close of the fiscal year by \$173,251,862.
+The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows at the close of the fiscal year by \$177,197,028.

-The District's total net position increased from the prior year by \$4,796,991.
-Net investment in capital assets decreased by \$689,285 (.4%).
-Restricted net position increased by \$474,862 (10.8%) and unrestricted net position increased by \$5,011,414 (197.6%).
+The District's total net position increased from the prior year by \$3,945,166.
+Net investment in capital assets increased by \$9,302,216 (5.8%).
+Restricted net position increased by \$269,386 (5.5%) and unrestricted net position decreased by \$5,626,436 (74.5%).